tarql/tarql.github.io/about.md

 permalink: /about/
 ---

-Tarql is a project initiated by Rickard Cyganiak (@cygri) which aims to convert CSV files to RDF using SPARQL 1.1 syntax.
+Tarql is a project initiated by Richard Cyganiak (@cygri) which aims to convert CSV files to RDF using SPARQL 1.1 syntax.

 ### More Information